samolart/E-commerce-Growth-Strategy/README.md

 ## Summary
-This project analyzes e-commerce customer behavior, sales performance, product mix, discounts, churn, and engagement patterns to identify the main drivers of revenue growth and customer lifetime value.
+This project analyzes e-commerce customer behavior and sales performance to identify the key drivers of revenue growth and customer lifetime value (CLV).

-The analysis shows that revenue is concentrated in a relatively small group of high-value and repeat customers, while category performance, discounting, and customer experience all influence profitability and retention.
-The final dashboard and presentation were built to support a consulting-style growth strategy focused on retention, pricing efficiency, and customer value.
+The analysis reveals that revenue generation is highly concentrated among a relatively small segment of customers, with repeat customers contributing approximately 65% of total revenue.
+Customer engagement, measured through session duration and interaction behavior, is strongly correlated with higher spending, while excessive discounting and product returns negatively impact profitability.

+At the product level, performance varies significantly across categories, with certain segments driving a disproportionate share of revenue.
+At the same time, operational factors such as delivery experience and customer ratings influence repeat purchase behavior, highlighting the importance of end-to-end customer experience in sustaining growth.

+From a strategic perspective, the business faces a classic growth challenge: balancing customer acquisition with retention while protecting margins.
+The findings suggest that current revenue growth is not fully optimized due to inefficiencies in pricing strategy, uneven customer value distribution, and retention gaps across membership tiers.

+To address these challenges, this project recommends a targeted growth strategy focused on:

+Increasing retention of high-value and repeat customers Optimizing discount strategies to protect margins Improving customer engagement to drive higher spending Enhancing operational consistency to support repeat purchases

+By shifting focus from broad acquisition and discounting toward customer value optimization and retention, the business can unlock sustainable revenue growth and improve long-term profitability.
 ---

 ## Table of Contents